BGA Reballing and Robotic Hot Solder Dip Solutions

 Q: How long does it take to process a BGA component average package using the SolderQuik® BGA Solder Preforms?

 A: The actual labor time to reball a properly prepared component is roughly 30 seconds per package, plus four or five minutes of reflow time.
-Multiple packages can be placed through reflow all at once.
+Multiple packages can be placed through reflow at one time.

 Q: How do I properly prepare a BGA component for reballing?

 A: First, clean and bake packages.
-Next, there are a variety of solder removal processes and equipment used, including hot air vacuum tools, desoldering braid and soldering iron, and wave solder.
-These methods only take a few seconds per component.
+Next, remove the solder using a variety of processes and equipment, including hot air vacuum tools, desoldering braid and soldering iron, and wave solder.
+These methods take only a few seconds per component.
 After removal of residual solder, clean away flux residues with an isopropyl alcohol wipe.
 Our BGA Reballing Starter Kit contains a complete detailed instruction manual for deballing components.

 Q: Can tap water be used to clean the package?

-A: We recommend deionized (DI) water to clean packages to ensure ionic cleanliness at teh component
+A: We recommend deionized (DI) water to clean packages to ensure ionic cleanliness at the component.

 Q: Can acetone be used to clean the package?